+Locomotive projects:

-Eligible Locomotive projects: Equipment Diesel-powered freight locomotives with no or minimal emissions control technology (i.e., uncontrolled, or meeting Tier 0 through Tier 2 standards).
-Equipment owner must demonstrate: Operation or equivalent locomotive horsepower operation in California for the past 2 years. • At least 50% operation or equivalent locomotive horsepower operation within the four California trade corridors for the past 2 years. • Estimated diesel fuel usage of 20,000 gallons or equivalent per year or greater.
-Locomotive emissions capture and control system projects: Existing freight railyards within the four California trade corridors.
-General Equipment owner shall: Requirements (applicable to Commit to the project life specified with the applicable equipment project option. all project Adhere to all Program requirements during the project life.
-Agree to equipment inspections. options) Comply with record-keeping, reporting, and Program review or fiscal audit requirements.
-Sign a legally binding contract with the local agency including project milestone and completion deadlines.
-Properly maintain upgraded equipment in good operating condition and according to manufacturer's recommendations.
-Demonstrate proof of equipment warranty and insurance on upgraded equipment.
-Certify that there are no outstanding ARB violations or non-compliance with ARB regulations associated with the equipment or the owner. • Exclude any Program-funded equipment from the compliance calculations for the 1998 agreement for locomotives operating in the South Coast Air Basin for the duration of the project life (applicable to Union Pacific and BNSF Railway only).
+Diesel-powered freight locomotives with no or minimal emissions control technology (i.e., uncontrolled, or meeting Tier 0 through Tier 2 standards).

+- Operation or equivalent locomotive horsepower operation in California for the past 2 years. - At least 50% operation or equivalent locomotive horsepower operation within the four California trade corridors for the past 2 years. - Estimated diesel fuel usage of 20,000 gallons or equivalent per year or greater.

+Locomotive emissions capture and control system projects:

+Existing freight railyards within the four California trade corridors.

+- Commit to the project life specified with the applicable equipment project option. - Adhere to all Program requirements during the project life. - Agree to equipment inspections. - Comply with record-keeping, reporting, and Program review or fiscal audit requirements. - Sign a legally binding contract with the local agency including project milestone and completion deadlines. - Properly maintain upgraded equipment in good operating condition and according to manufacturer's recommendations. - Demonstrate proof of equipment warranty and insurance on upgraded equipment. - Certify that there are no outstanding ARB violations or non-compliance with ARB regulations associated with the equipment or the owner. - Exclude any Program-funded equipment from the compliance calculations for the 1998 agreement for locomotives operating in the South Coast Air Basin for the duration of the project life (applicable to Union Pacific and BNSF Railway only).